chocabloc/encrypt/README.md

 > [!CAUTION]
-> These programs haven't been tested for their security. don't use them for security-sensitive purposes.
+> These programs haven't been tested for their security.
+Don't use them for security-sensitive purposes.

 Quick-and-Dirty tools to encrypt and decrypt files.